lsst-tstn/tstn-028/README.rst

      :target: http://dx.doi.org/10.5281/zenodo.#####

 ################################################################################################
-The past, present and future of the Vera Rubin Observatory Observatory Control System Middleware
+The past, present and future of the Vera Rubin Observatory Control System Middleware
 ################################################################################################

 TSTN-028